nostrumbiodiscovery/pele_platform/docs/build_docs/source/errors/index.rst

     ValueError: Something went wrong when extracting the ligand.
 Check residue&Chain on input

-Connections Error
+Connections Warning
 ------------------

-This error indicates the the PDB file is missing the connectivity section.
+This warning indicates the the PDB file is missing the connectivity section.
 To resolve the issue, you should import the PDB in Schrödinger Maestro and preprocess it, launching the Protein Preparation Wizard.

+Note that **CONECT lines are required for peleffy** forcefield builder.

 ..  code-block:: console